wp-cli/handbook/commands/search-replace.md

 [\--regex-flags=&lt;regex-flags&gt;]
 : Pass PCRE modifiers to regex search-replace (e.g. 'i' for case-insensitivity).

+[\--regex-delimiter=&lt;regex-delimiter&gt;]
+: The delimiter to use for the regex.
+It must be escaped if it appears in the search string.
+The default value is the result of `chr(1)`.

 [\--format=&lt;format&gt;]
 : Render output in a particular format.
 \---